dbakuntsev/simply.clipboard-monitor/README.md

 Error logs are written to `%LOCALAPPDATA%\Simply.ClipboardMonitor\` and named `error_YYYY-MM-DD.txt`.
 If the file with today's date does not exist, it means that no loggable errors occurred today.
 The three most recent log files are kept; older files are deleted automatically.

-In addition to unhandled exceptions, the following errors are silently logged without interrupting the application:
+In addition to unhandled exceptions, the following situations are logged without interrupting the application:

 - Errors reading or writing the preferences file — unless the file is simply absent.
 - Errors reading or writing the history database — unless the database file is simply absent.
 - Errors reading or writing `.clipdb` snapshot files — unless the file is simply absent.
 - Unobserved background task exceptions.
+- Detection of a corrupted history database.
+- The choice made by the user in the corruption dialog (Recover / Delete and Start Fresh / Disable History Tracking).
+- Recovery outcome: strategy used (VACUUM INTO or manual copy), number of sessions recovered, and estimated number of sessions lost.

 The data directory is also accessible from **File → Settings**, which has a link at the bottom of the dialog that opens Windows Explorer at `%LOCALAPPDATA%\Simply.ClipboardMonitor\`.